Take a Class

 Learn to connect works of art to history.
 What was happening politically, socially, and culturally at the time the piece was made?
 How did these circumstances shape the artist’s formal choices?

 This special track offers an immersion in the Barnes method and an introduction to other interpretive approaches.

-Examine key artists and intellectuals who fled Europe during the Second World War as well as the work of those who stayed behind.
+Examine key artists and intellectuals who fled Europe as well as the work of those who stayed behind.

 In conjunction with our spring exhibition, survey the career of Marie Cuttoli, the pioneering entrepreneur who introduced leading modern artists to textiles and tapestry.

 A close look at the old masters in the collection and an introduction to earlier painting traditions more broadly.

 Is it possible to paint time?
 Join us for an investigation into how Monet articulated a new cultural understanding of time in some of his key landscapes.

 Artists and activists from across the African diaspora are imagining new myths and radical visions into reality.
 Learn about them in this one-day workshop.